arpi5191/clinical-data-analysis-dashboard/README.md

 ## Project Description

+### Motivation

 This project analyzes PBMC samples from melanoma patients treated with Miraclib and generates an interactive dashboard to explore and visualize key trends in immune cell populations.

+### Architecture and Dashboard Overview

+#### Database Schema Design Rationale

+I created a table called samples in the database schema with the following fields: sample, sample_type, subject, project_id, time_from_treatment_start, treatment, condition, and response.
+Each sample is designated as a primary key to uniquely identify every row.
+The subject field is a foreign key referencing the subjects table, allowing each sample to be associated with its corresponding subject, since a subject can have multiple samples.
+Similarly, the project_id field is a foreign key referencing the projects table.
+Using an integer index for project_id rather than a string improves database performance, especially for operations such as counting the number of samples per project in large datasets.
+The sample_type and time_from_treatment_start fields are included because they pertain specifically to each sample rather than the subject as a whole.
+The fields treatment, condition, and response are also stored in the samples table rather than the subjects table.
+This design accounts for potential edge cases where a patient could have mixed treatments, conditions, or responses.
+While this dataset does not currently contain such cases (each subject has a single treatment, condition, and response), this schema ensures scalability and flexibility for future data.

+I created a table called subjects with the following fields: subject, age, and sex.
+Each subject is designated as a primary key to uniquely identify every row.
+The age and sex fields are included because they directly correspond to each individual subject.
+Treatments, conditions, and responses were intentionally not included in this table to account for potential edge cases where a subject might have multiple treatments, conditions, or responses.

+I also created a table called projects in which each project name is assigned a unique auto-incrementing integer.
+This allows each project to be uniquely identified and enables faster searches when querying the samples table, as integer indexes are more efficient than string-based searches.

+Lastly, I created a table called cell_counts with the following fields: cell_id, cell_type, sample, and count.
+This table stores the counts of each cell population for every sample, which is useful for identifying trends and computing per-sample frequencies.
+The cell_id field is an auto-incrementing primary key to uniquely identify each row.
+The combination of sample and cell_type is set to be unique to prevent duplicate entries.
+The sample field is a foreign key referencing the samples table, establishing a direct association between cell counts and their corresponding samples.
+This structure makes it straightforward to compute cell population frequencies for each sample.

+#### Scalability and Performance

 ## Project Structure